 On the fourth day I was discharged from the hospital with medications in hand, an ADA Food Pyramid chart in my pocket and despite having spoken with an Endocrinologist and a Licensed Nutritionist, I still had many questions on my mind.
 It was now Wednesday, 2/18/2009 and I was on blood pressure and high cholesterol medications, Actos and two insulins.
 By far THE most disheartening prescription was the insulin, I had to measure my blood sugar and administer insulin injections four times a day!!!

 Since my discharge I have spoken to many diabetics and this is a VERY common complaint, I am not alone.
-Much needs to be done to improve the education of diabetics…including the validity of the education itself.
+Much needs to be done to improve the education of diabetics, including the validity of the education itself.
 Handing you an ADA (American Diabetes Association) Food Pyramid and telling you to, “eat the food groups” … is NOT a proper diabetes education.

 I had put myself in this situation.
 In the past, my primary nutritional plan was to eat a couple of Bojangle’s biscuits for breakfast and continue to eat as much bad fats and “bad” carbs as you can eat the rest of the day.
 Ok, it wasn’t my plan but that is what I did.
 I knew it was wrong but I did it anyway.
-My exercise regimen was comprised of six daily trips to and from my car….pretty tough stuff.
+My exercise regimen consisted of six daily trips to and from my car….pretty tough stuff.
 So yeah, I was angry at myself for allowing myself to get into this situation.

-How many diabetics come home with a diabetes diagnosis and have two nurses they can call at any hour of the day? …Not many.
-A home health nurse came out the next day, but I swear, she was no more help than the hospital…they hand you an ADA food chart, tell you to eat the food groups and they think they are helping you…..
+How many diabetics come home with a diabetes diagnosis and have two nurses they can call at any hour of the day?
+Not many.
+A home health nurse came out the next day, but I swear, she was no more help than the hospital.
+She too handed me an ADA approved food chart, tell you to eat the food groups and they think they are helping you…..

 The pricks and shots were not painful but they were not fun…the main reason I hated them is … unless I wanted to go blind and destroy my internal organs, destroy blood cells etc …I had to prick and poke myself four times a day!!!

 I visited my doctor two days after my discharge and he was encouraged by my progress and asked to see me again in a week.
 He suggested that I read a book on the Low Glycemic Diet, hinting at what I would find, he said, “it will provide nutritional information but it’s not really a diet….it’s a lifestyle change”.

 A week went by and it was time for my next doctor’s appointment.
 This time when I showed up, I had a slight spring in my step.
-I had lost a little bit of weight, my blood sugars were consistently in the 90-120 range and I was feeling much better about myself.
+I had lost a little weight, my blood sugars were consistently in the 90-120 range and I was feeling much better about myself.
 I attribute it all to the diet/nutritional change and my increased exercising program.
 At this point, the doctor was VERY ENCOURAGED and told me to keep doing what I’m doing.
 He added, “there is a chance you could reduce some of your meds/insulin.”
 The doctor asked to see me again in two weeks.
-I was still required to read my blood sugars and take the shots every day but at least my sugars were under control.
+I was still required to read my blood sugars and take the shots every day but at least my sugars were coming under control.

 I was now jogging and walking daily plus I was working out with heavier and heavier weights.
 Additionally, I was no longer having to take shots four times a day, just as needed.
 Occasionally, I’d wake up in the morning and my Blood Glucose would be in the 70’s and I felt very encouraged.
 One night, I forgot to take my Actos AND my overnight insulin shot…the next morning my sugar was 91 which was fantastic.
 Based on this result…the next day, I did not take the shot nor the pill on purpose, with the same approximate result.
-From that point on, 3/27/09, I stopped taking ALL MEDS.
+From that point on, 3/27/09, I stopped taking ALL DRUGS AND INSULIN.